The mission of Saint Meinrad Seminary and School of Theology is

 well as the development of professional skills to assist them in

-working together for effective ministry in the Church and for the
+working together for effective ministry and evangelization in the

 The mission is carried out through programs in three areas: